groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/groupdocs-annotation-java-text-redaction-tutorial/_index.md

 > **Critical:** Always call `dispose()` (or use try‑with‑resources) to free file handles and memory.

-## Common Issues and Solutions
+## Common issues and solutions

-### Coordinates Don’t Match Expected Areas
+### Coordinates don’t match expected areas
 - **Cause:** PDF creators can use different coordinate origins.
-- **Fix:** Verify coordinates with the same viewer you’ll use for production, or implement a preview tool that lets users fine‑tune points.
+- **Fix:** Verify coordinates with the same viewer you’ll use for production, or implement a preview tool that lets users fine‑tune points automatically.

-### Memory Leaks in High‑Volume Scenarios
+### Memory leaks in high‑volume scenarios
 - **Cause:** Annotator instances hold onto file streams.
 - **Fix:** Use try‑with‑resources to guarantee disposal: